About Manila Ninoy Aquino International Airport (MNL)

 Public transport road:

 The journey time into Manila varies enormously depending on the time of day.
-At peak times, it can take up to two hours; while at best it will take 30 minutes.
-The taxi fare is generally around PHP700 for central Manila locations.
+At peak times, it can take up to two hours, while at best it will take 30 minutes.

 Banks at the airport provide bureau de change services during flight operations and there are also separate exchange facilities.
-ATMs are situated in the arrivals and departures area of the terminals (except Terminal 4, where these is an ATM in the departures area only).
+ATMs are situated in the arrivals and departures area of terminals 1, 2 and 3.

 Extensive duty-free shopping is available in the international terminals, while a comprehensive range of retail outlets is provided in the domestic terminal.

 There is no left-luggage service at Manila Ninoy Aquino International Airport.
 Luggage trolleys are available without charge and a free porter service is available on request.
-The lost property office (tel: +63 2 877 1109) is located in Terminal 1.
+The lost property office (tel: +63 2 877 1109) is located in the departure hall of Terminal 1.

 Other facilities available at Manila Ninoy Aquino International Airport include baby-changing facilities, a children's playroom, salon, sauna, massage services, 24-hour medical centres, chapels/prayer rooms and a pharmacy.
 There are also day rooms in Terminal 1 for transit passengers – these include showers and beds.